swiftlang/swift/docs/weak.rst

 (but before it formally leaves scope).
 This is pervasive in GC environments but also true in e.g. ObjC ARC.

+In some programs, especially event-driven programs like UIs or servers, it can be useful to consider the *static* reference graph as captured during a notional steady state.
+Local scopes may form many references to objects in the static graph, but unless the scope persists indefinitely or a major restructuring is triggered, these references are likely to have no effect on the reference graph, and so their strength of reference has no semantic importance.
+Understanding this helps to explain why many environments provide no direct way to form a local weak reference.

 Language and Library Precedents
 ===============================